Doctors Note Logo

 Hormonal issues, thyroid disease, insulin resistance, and certain medications can all affect weight.

-If you're experiencing unexplained weight changes or want to understand whether your symptoms could be related to obesity, a free AI-powered symptom checker can help you identify potential health concerns and determine if you should seek medical care.
+If you're concerned about your weight and want to understand whether your symptoms might be related to obesity, you can use a free AI-powered symptom checker to quickly assess your health risks and get personalized guidance on whether you should seek medical care.

 The Gut-Friendly Habits That Actually Make a Difference